-Breast cancer is a malignant tumor that has developed from cells in the breast.
-An invasive tumor is a group of cancer cells that may invade surrounding tissues or spread to other areas of the body.
+Breast cancer is a malignancy that has developed from cells in the breast.
+The cancer may be localized to the breast tissues or Invasive and metastatic breast cancers are cancer cells that invade surrounding tissues or spread to other areas of the body.
 Breast cancer is the second most common cancer diagnosed in women in the United States with nearly 250,000 new cases each year.
 Advances in research to understand, detect, and treat breast cancer in recent years are associated with a decrease in the rate of deaths from the disease.

 Who Gets Breast Cancer?

 Middle-aged and older women are the most likely to be diagnosed with breast cancer although the disease afflicts women of all ages.
 The median age at diagnosis in the United States is 61.
 Men are rarely diagnosed with breast cancer.
 The number of new breast cancer cases remained level from 2001-2010, while deaths from the disease decreased steadily over the same time period.

 Data from the National Cancer Institute SEER database.
 Rates are per 100,000 and are age-adjusted to the 2000 US Std Population.